 The following situations could apply:

-6. Do the state’s Freedom of Information laws apply to the court?
+Under state law, the state’s Freedom of Information

 The Judicial Branch's meetings, agendas and minutes are posted on the Judicial Branch website.